Understanding Solo Diving

 Where Can You Solo Dive?

-Solo diving is NOT permitted at Eight Acre, and is clearly stated on the home page of their website.
+Solo diving is NOT permitted at Eight Acre, and is stated on the home page of their website.

 Dosthill DO permit solo diving, providing divers are certified and adhere to the site rules and safety regulations.